 Cheng Chen received his B.S.
 (2013) from Dept of Chemical Physics in USTC, China.
 After Ph.D. in Chemistry (Summer 2020), he has recently become a postdoctoral scholar in the Fang Group at OSU Chemistry.
 His main projects have involved super-photoacids, FSRS lineshapes, protein biosensors, and GFP chromophore derivatives with expanded functions.

-Taylor Krueger received his B.S.
+Taylor Krueger has been a postdoctoral scholar since Sep.
+2022.
+He received his B.S.
 (2015) in Chemistry from the University of San Francisco.
-He is currently a physical chemistry graduate student at OSU with broad interests ranging from optics to proton/electron transfer reactions.
-Originally from Portland, he also was a four-year member of the men's soccer team at USF.
+He was a physical chemistry graduate student at OSU with broad interests ranging from optics to proton/electron transfer reactions.
+Originally from Portland, he was also a four-year member of the men's soccer team at USF.
 Outside of the lab he enjoys music, sports, and nature that Oregon has to offer.
 He has been working on photoconvertible fluorescent proteins and a chromophore from wood fungus for bioimaging and optoelectronics applications.

 Jiawei Liu received his B.S.
 (2019) from the Dept. of Chemistry and Biochemistry at University of Oregon in Eugene, OR.
 He is currently a physical chemistry graduate student in the Department of Chemistry at OSU.
 His current research project is the investigation of photochemistry of coumarin derivatives in solution.